cs207-2017-group13/cs207-FinalProject/manual/model_document.md

 This class inherits from the `ReactionSimulator` class.
 It calls the `ODE_solver` class to numerically integrate reaction rates forward in time, and simulates the concentration of species deterministically.

-This class has two methods:
+This class has three methods:
  - `simulate(method='bdf', epsilon = 1e-06)`: We implemented three methods to solve the ordinary differential equation.
 Backward differentiation formula and backward eulerare good for stiff functions, and rk45 is accurate for non-stiff functions.
 BDF is the most suitable for solving ODE problems in chemical kinetics, so our default method is set as BDF.
  - `diff_func(t, y)`: In order for the ode solver to work, we need a function with t (time) and y as parameters.
 However, the original calculate reaction rate function is a function of y and temperature.
 We need to transform the original function.
+ - `plot()`: Shows a plot of the concentrations of species over time.

 Example:
 ```python